 Fairytale Town is a children’s dream come true.
 They can actually live out their favorite bedtime stories and nursery rhymes with life-sized, but kid-friendly areas.
 This is a great place for toddlers and preschoolers to come and explore the pint-sized play areas, like the Jack and Jill Hill or the block of swiss cheese.
 Older kids can enjoy The Children’s Theater and The Mother Goose Stage.
 Fairytale Town has been open for around 60 years, and now has 26 playsets, an animal farm, two performing arts stages, and a few gardens.

 Since Sacramento is hours away from the nearest ocean, what better way to get some aquatic fun than at Raging Waters Sacramento.
 Only open during the summer months, this water park has attractions for the young and old, from daring water slides to meandering water rides.
 A kiddie area has kid-friendly rides.

 Although the Sacramento Zoo is a smaller zoo in comparison to the others you can see in California, its intimacy allows the little ones to get up close and personal with hundreds of animals.
 There are hands-on activities, a playground, and several gardens.
 You'll also find more than 140 kinds of native, exotic, and endangered animals.

 Kids young and old can learn about Sacramento’s early history at Sutter’s Fort Historical State Park.
-This Midtown attraction is an actual fort, not a figurative one, with walls 2 feet thick and about 17 feet high.
+This Midtown attraction is an actual fort, not a figurative one, with walls two feet thick and about 17 feet high.
 There are hands-on activities and scheduled events throughout the year.